 Close Menu

-Some disc herniations don’t produce pain, even if the disc is abnormal.
-But it is pain from a back condition that can keep you from working a 40 hour work week.
-Therefore, if you have back arthritis, but you do not have pain or limitation in your ability to function, then you are unlikely to win benefits.
+Some spinal conditions don’t produce pain, even if the disc is damaged.
+However, the pain from a spinal condition can prevent you from working 40 hours a week.
+Therefore, if you have spinal arthritis, but you do not have pain or limitation of motion, then you are unlikely to win benefits.

-Millions of people suffer from back conditions.
-It is one of the most common reasons people file for SSD benefits.
+Millions of people suffer from spinal disorders.
+It is one of the most common reasons people file for SSDI and SSI benefits.
 Social Security approves only the most severe cases of back pain.
-Likewise, they only approve back claims that have medical evidence which shows you cannot work at any job.
-Most people who apply for benefits due to back pain have already undergone surgery.
-They may be experiencing back pain that radiates down their legs and prevents them from standing, walking, or sitting.
+Likewise, they only approve claims that have medical evidence which shows you cannot work at any job.
+Most people who apply for benefits due to spinal conditions have already had surgery.
+They may be experiencing lumbar pain that radiates down their legs and prevents them from lifting, standing, walking, and sitting.

-The SSA recognizes that back pain can be disabling under Listed Impairment 1.15.
-Below please find a copy of the current back impairment listing.
-Go here for information about the previous back listing.
-If you can show you have a nerve root compression, spinal arachnoiditis, or lumbar spinal stenosis, you may meet SSA’s rules to receive benefits.
+The SSA recognizes spinal conditions under Listing 1.15.
+Below you will find a copy of the current back listing.
+Review information about the previous back listing.
+If you can show you have a nerve root compression, spinal arachnoiditis, or lumbar spinal stenosis, then you may meet SSA’s rules to receive benefits.

-The most common type of back condition for which we see people filing for SSDI and SSI benefits is degenerative disc disease.
+The most common type of spinal conditions for which people file for SSDI and SSI benefits is degenerative disc disease.
 There are four regions of your spine and the most common region for pain, arthritis and injury is the lumbar spine.
 The other three regions are the cervical spine, (which is the neck), the thoracic spine (the middle and upper back), and the sacral spine (the pelvic area).
 The most common cause of back pain is osteoarthritis or degenerative disc disease.
 Another common cause of back pain is severe scoliosis.

-Back pain from arthritis can be acute or it can turn into chronic back pain.
+Back pain can be acute or turn into chronic back pain.
 Acute back pain is short term pain.
 It will last for a few days to a few weeks.
-Normally, if back pain is due to overuse or moderate injury, then the pain will go away after rest, icing and heating the muscles, and minimal treatment.
+Normally, if your spinal condition is due to overuse or moderate injury, then the pain will go away after rest, icing and heating the muscles.

-By contrast, chronic back pain is pain that continues for 12 weeks or longer.
-Chronic back pain results in ongoing symptoms, such as muscle spasms, limited movement, sudden and sharp shooting pain, and numbness in your arms and legs.
-If the pain is due to a herniated disc that is compressing your nerves, then it might require surgery.
-The surgery can be a discectomy, laminectomy, or a fusion.
-Sometimes, your doctor will need to do a combination of these operations.
+Chronic spinal conditions continue for 12 weeks or longer.
+For example, chronic back pain results in ongoing symptoms, such as muscle spasms, limited movement, shooting pain, and numbness in your arms and legs.
+If the pain is due to a herniated disc that is compressing your nerves, then you might require surgery.
+Sometimes, your doctor will need to do a combination of treatments.
+Learn about spinal cord injury.

 SSD PAYMENTS FOR BACK PAIN FALL UNDER LISTING 1.15

 SSA issues rules that define how to win SSD benefits for back.
-For example, SSA Listing 1.15 is used to document a back impairment the is causing compromise of a nerve root.
+For example, SSA Listing 1.15 requires a back condition that is causing compromise of a nerve root.
 When a nerve root is damaged this results in pain.
-It can also cause numbness, muscle spasms, and loss of sensation in one of your extremities.
+It can also cause muscle spasms and loss of sensation in your arms or legs.
 Nerve root pain can result in being unable to sit, stand, and walk.
-See the outline of nerve root compromise and severe spinal conditions below.
+The listing the SSA uses for severe spinal conditions is:

 1. Pain; or